all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

   sampleStatus1SALTime
       The datetime in UTC in which the biobank processed the sample.

+  semanticVersionForPrimaryConsent
+      The human readable version of primary consent the participant signed.

   numCompletedBaselinePPIModules
       The count of how many of [questionnaireOnTheBasics, questionnaireOnOverallHealth, questionnaireOnLifestyle] the participant has completed.